 Deactivating and Reactivating Courses

 Deactivation of a course may be appropriate if that course has not been offered for a long time or if the course is no longer considered to be relevant or necessary to current instructional offerings (e.g., considering its impact regarding prerequisites, class sequences or program offerings).
-Course deactivation requires Curriculum Committee approval based on consideration of a completed Course Deactivation Form.
+Course deactivation requires Curriculum Committee approval based on consideration of a completed Course Deactivation & Catalog Removal Form.

-Reactivation of a course also may be appropriate under certain conditions, and requires Curriculum Committee approval based on consideration of a completed Course Reactivation Form.
+Reactivation of a course also may be appropriate under certain conditions, and requires Curriculum Committee approval based on consideration of a completed Course Reactivation & Catalog Addition Form.

-Decataloging and Recataloging Courses
+Removal and Addition of Courses to Catalog

+[BC Note: See documents and resources section with reference to "electronic catalog on the website," which does not refer to the mail electronic catalog (which contains details of all NWIC courses, including those that have been deactivated, etc.), but instead refers to the digital copy of the print catalog, which may be updated and posted on the NWIC website thereby supplanting the printed NWIC catalog, which may become out of date as the result of various CC, etc. actions during the time it is intended to cover.
+Check newly-revised forms for language applied to catalogs for consistency.]

-Decataloging of a course (where that course is removed from the catalog but the course remains active) may be appropriate if that course will not be offered during the time to which the catalog applies.
-Course decataloging requires Curriculum Committee approval based on consideration of a completed Course Decataloging Form.
+Removal of a course from the print (and associated digital copies of the) catalog (where that course remains active) may be appropriate if that course will not be offered during the time to which the catalog applies.
+Removal of courses from the catalog requires Curriculum Committee approval based on consideration of a completed Course Deactivation and Catalog Removal Form.

-Recataloging of a course (returning that course to the catalog) also may be appropriate under certain conditions, and requires Curriculum Committee approval based on consideration of a completed Course Recataloging Form.
+Returning a course to the catalog also may be appropriate under certain conditions, and requires Curriculum Committee approval based on consideration of a completed Course Reactivation & Catalog Addition Form.